 Step 1: File a dispute with Equifax

 Before you begin your dispute, make sure you have your most up-to-date Equifax report handy.
 Keep in mind that recent credit activity may not be reflected on your report immediately.

-The simplest way to file a dispute with Equifax is through their online dispute center.
+A simple way to file a dispute with Equifax is through their online dispute center.
 You can get started here.

 Step 3: Seeing the change on Credit Karma

-If your dispute results in changes to your Equifax credit report, the information you see on Credit Karma will be corrected once we receive the updated information from Equifax.
+If your dispute results in changes to your Equifax credit report, the information you see on Credit Karma will be corrected after we receive the updated information from Equifax.
 Please note that Equifax must make the initial change.
 Credit Karma does not edit any of the credit report information you see.